The Essential Hub of our Financial Planning Community.

 Chapters must do so, but it doesn't drive attendance, membership, or revenue.

-Compounding the CE expense challenge for smaller, local associations is the increasing success of technology to bring a world of knowledge to our fingertips.
+Compounding the CE expense challenge for smaller, local associations is the increasing ability of technology to bring a world of knowledge to our fingertips.

 Free CE options for financial planning professionals are readily available 24/7 via a computer screen and an internet connection.
 Any topic.
 Any time.
 Free.
 From an Expert.

 The local chapter competition for delivering CE to their professional market isn't limited to virtual options.
-Financial industry companies and vendors - alongside the national levels of local trade associations, and other competing local trade associations - offer CE content as a business development tool or membership benefit - again, frequently, at no overt charge/fee to the recipient.
+Financial industry companies and vendors - alongside the national levels of local trade associations, and other competing local trade associations - offer CE content as a business development tool or membership benefit - again, frequently, at no overt charge/fee to the recipient, often with hosted food and beverage too!

 Why would anyone pay more, drive further, and allocate their time away from productive revenue producing work to simply satisfy CE requirements?
 The consumption market for face to face CE is shrinking, and the options for free CE are expanding.